hummingbot/hummingbot/documentation/docs/advanced/telegram.md

 ### 3. Configure the Telegram Settings in Hummingbot

-* In the directory where you have installed Hummingbot, go to your global configuration file: `conf/conf_global.yml`.

-* Enter the following parameters at the end of the file:
+* In the directory where you have installed Hummingbot, go to your global configuration file `conf/conf_global.yml` and edit the following parameters inside the file:

 ```
 telegram_enabled: true